Engaging Activities for Adults with Disabilities

-Adaptive sports such as wheelchair basketball, seated volleyball, or adaptive cycling offer enjoyable physical challenges and promote teamwork.
-Achieving a new goal within a sport environment can provide a lot of joy to participants as well.
+Sports such as wheelchair basketball, seated volleyball, or adaptive cycling offer enjoyable physical challenges and promote teamwork.
+Achieving a new goal within a sports environment can provide a lot of joy to participants as well.

-Yoga and mindfulness practices can help individuals improve flexibility, balance, emotion regulation, and mental well-being.
+Mindfulness and yoga practices can help individuals improve flexibility, balance, emotional regulation, and mental well-being.
 There are adaptive yoga programs designed to accommodate various disabilities.

 Dance classes, like inclusive dance or wheelchair dance, provide opportunities for self-expression and physical fitness while having fun.